-The Agnes and Beny Steinmetz Foundation views the empowerment and advancement of at-risk youth with great importance.
-The foundation seeks to enable these young people build a normative lifestyle geared towards social inclusion and success.
+The Agnes and Beny Steinmetz Foundation sees the true importance of the views the empowerment and advancement of at-risk youth.
+The foundation seeks to enable these young people build a quality lifestyle geared towards social inclusion and success.
 In order to achieve this, it supports organizations that use educational and creative tools as well as innovative models to provide high-quality and proactive solutions to this segment of the population.

 The foundation’s goal in supporting these organizations is twofold.
 First, it seeks to directly play a role in their attempt to reach out to young people and implement their vision.
 Second, it wishes to assist them in a larger sense by spreading the word, i.e. raising awareness and making the model and tools they developed more accessible to other organizations in Israel and across the world.

-In an effort to provide the organizations with an additional layer of support, the foundation spearheaded the establishment of the forum of organizations for at-risk young people.
-The forum consists of all the organizations supported by the foundation and gathers once a year to encourage networking and cooperation, which allows colleagues to learn from each other and receive mutual support.
+In an effort to provide the organizations with an additional layer of support, the foundation spearheaded the establishment of a forum for organizations for at-risk young people.
+The forum consists of all the organizations supported by the foundation and invites them once a year to get together, encouraging networking and cooperation, and allowing colleagues to learn from each other and receive mutual support.